 • Rector's Welcome 3

 • Identity 4

 • Common Worship 8

-• Sacramental Services 10
+• Sacramental Services 9

-• Outreach Endeavor 12
+• Outreach Endeavors 12

-• Leadership & Staff 13
+• Leadership & Staff 15

-• Application for Membership 20
+• Membership 21

-• Membership Stewardship 22
+• Stewardship 22

 A student once asked Robert Frost's

 advice as to what course of university study would lead to wisdom and understanding.
 The poet responded, "It doesn't make any difference.
 Take any class you want.
 You need to just hang around.
 Take whatever you want to take until the spirit touches you."